Table of Contents

 Therapy of tubercular meningitis

-Initially, a fourfold-combination is used as standard therapy.
-Mostly, it consists of isoniazid, rifampicin, pyrazinamide and ethambutol.
+It is a fourfold-combination is used as standard therapy.
+Mostly, it consists of isoniazid,rifampicin pyrazinamide and ethambutol.
+The drugs are administered under direct supervision for compliance.

 |Medication||Duration of Application||Side Effects|